dainst/idai-field/manual/manual.en.md

 The type filter button allows you to choose a resource type.
 There are supertypes and subtypes: If you choose a subtype (e. g.
 "Layer"), only the resources of the respective type are shown.
 In contrast, if you choose a supertype (e. g.
 "Stratigraphical unit"), the resources of the selected type as well as all of its subtypes (e. g.
 "Layer", "Grave", "Architecture", "Floor" etc.) are included.
+Click again to select only the supertype itself.

 The current context decides which types are available: In the overview you can choose operation types, in the image management image types etc.

 #### Text filter